payday1991/ultraCheapSpeedDistanceCounter/README.md

 3. **Accurate Temperature and Humidity Measurement**: Ensures precise environmental readings, crucial for things like optic fibre installation.
 4. **IP 55 Rating**: Offers a high level of protection against dust ingress and water jets, making it suitable for challenging industrial environments.
 5. **USB Type-C Charging**: Versatile charging options including power banks and even smartphones, providing ease of use and convenience.
-6. **External or in-build HALL encoder sensors**
+6. **External or build-in HALL encoder sensors**
-7. **Non-volatile memory to keep track of mileage and on-time as well as service remainders**
+7. **Non-volatile memory** to keep track of mileage and on-time as well as service remainders.

 ## Application
 Ideal for cable blowing machines, this counter is also versatile enough for other applications where monitoring speed and distance is crucial.
 Its robust build and accurate readings make it a reliable choice for various industrial settings.